 - Outstanding dining and shopping – bring your spare credit cards.

-- Cool après scene at the base of the slopes – make a beeline for the Red Lion.
+- Cool après scene at the base of the slopes – make a beeline for the Red Lion or Bart & Yeti's

 - The ski area is huge.
-It does take a while to reach the best advanced skiing in the Blue Sky Basin area.
+It does take a while to reach the best advanced skiing in the Blue Sky Basin area (but worth it!)

 - The i70 is a huge highway that runs through the Valley.
 You don’t notice it while you’re in the village but some hotels have rooms that look straight at it.

-Despite its closeness to Denver (2 hours from Denver International Airport) crowds easily disperse around the mountain, even on busy holiday weekends thanks primarily to a modern and efficient lift system.
-To avoid choke points, Vail provides chair lift status guides around the mountain – a yellow light indicates a long line.
-The facilities on the mountain are varied and plentiful; The 10th at the top of Gondola 1 is a sit-down fine-dining experience, and Dawg Haus at Blue Sky Basin is perfect for skiers to grab a quick bite between powder runs.
+Despite its closeness to Denver (2 hours from Denver International Airport) crowds usually easily disperse around the mountain, even on busy holiday weekends thanks primarily to a modern and efficient lift system.
+That said, some days do get very crowded to to avoid choke points, Vail provides chair lift status guides around the mountain to allow you to steer clear of any long lines and maximise your time on snow.
+The facilities on the mountain are varied and plentiful; The 10th at the top of Gondola 1 is a memorable fine-dining experience (think, modern alpine cuisine), and Dawg Haus at Blue Sky Basin is perfect for skiers to grab a quick bite between powder runs (the chilli dog is a popular choice).
+Waffle Way (at the base of the Avanti Express Lift) is a hit with the kids, especially their apple pie waffle snack.
 The breathtaking 360-degree views of the surrounding ranges rank as some of the best in Colorado.

 Vail Village is as much a part of the experience as the skiing.

 Whether you need a new fur coat or souvenir T-shirt, Vail has it all.
-You could easily spend two days just shopping, before hitting the happening apres scene and ordering up a storm at the fine-dining restaurants - but be advised, they book out early, especially on holidays and weekends, so make sure you make reservations well ahead of your visit.
+You could easily spend two days just shopping, before hitting the happening après scene (Red Lion and Bart & Yeti's are our go-to!) and ordering up a storm at the fine-dining restaurants - but be advised, they book out early, especially on holidays and weekends, so make sure you make reservations well ahead of your visit.
 Don’t miss Matsuhisa Japanese restaurant (from the famed chef Nobu) in Solaris or the ever popular Sweet Basil.

 Scout Field Guide >